 Remove ribs from the oven and set them on top of the foil.
 Return them to the rimmed baking sheet with the foil.
 Pour apple juice and beer on top of the ribs, then fold up foil and seal tightly to create an enclosed package.
 Return to oven and continue cooking until ribs are completely tender, about 1 hour longer.

-Heat chili oil in a medium skillet over medium-high heat until shimmering.
+Heat chile oil in a medium skillet over medium-high heat until shimmering.
 Add mushrooms and cook, stirring, until tender, about 3 minutes.
-Add sliced fresh chili and garlic and cook, stirring constantly, until fragrant, about 1 minute longer.
+Add sliced fresh chile and garlic and cook, stirring constantly, until fragrant, about 1 minute longer.
 Transfer to a bowl and set aside.

 Divide noodles among four deep-sided bowls.
 Slice ribs and place a few in each bowl of noodles.
 Garnish with scallions and cilantro and serve immediately.